eliranwong/UniqueBible/installation/macos_linux.md

-# Example - Installation on macOS
+# Example: Install & Run on macOS / Linux

 There are different ways to install.
 Below is an example.